Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Introduction

 \subsection{Mathematical notations}

 The notations in the paper are as follows.
 Bold lowercase (resp. uppercase) letters describe vectors (resp. matrices).
-The identity matrix of size $N \times N$ is defined by $\mId_N$; $\zeros_N$ stands for the column vector of $N$ zeros, and $\ones_{M \times N}$ stands for the $M \times N$ matrix of ones. $\diag(\bm{v})$ is the diagonal square matrix whose diagonal contains the elements of the vector $\bm{v}$. $\odot$ and $\oslash$ respectively stands for the element-wise product and division of two equal-size matrices. $\| \bM \|_\frob$ denotes the Frobenius norm of the matrix $\bM$. $\bM^\herm$ stands for the transpose-conjugate of matrix $\bM$.
+The identity matrix of size $N \times N$ is defined by $\mId_N$; $\zeros_N$ stands for the column vector of $N$ zeros, and $\ones_{M \times N}$ stands for the $M \times N$ matrix of ones. $\diag(\bm{v})$ is the diagonal square matrix whose diagonal contains the elements of the vector $\bm{v}$. $\odot$ and $\oslash$ respectively stands for the element-wise product and element-wise division of two equal-size matrices. $\| \bM \|_\frob$ denotes the Frobenius norm of the matrix $\bM$, and $\|\bM\|_2$ denotes the maximal singular value of $\bM$. $\bM^\herm$ stands for the conjugate transpose of matrix $\bM$.